One Day in San Jose, Costa Rica: Complete Itinerary for 2025

 Visit the Jade Museum or the National Museum

-Culture calling?
+These two museums are some of the best things to do in San Jose.
 The Jade Museum opens 8 AM–5 PM, the tickets cost 8,800 Colón (about $17), and the museum showcases 7,000+ pre-Columbian pieces, interactive displays, and sweeping city views from the top floor.

 Inside, you’ll walk through Costa Rica’s history, from pre-Columbian artifacts to colonial times and modern-day exhibits.